Lists and Other Data Models

 For more information, see Models and Views in Qt Quick.

-A list view organizes items as a list, whereas a grid view organizes them as a grid.
-By default, items in list and grid views flow vertically from left to right.
+A list view organizes components as a list, whereas a grid view organizes them as a grid.
+By default, components in list and grid views flow vertically from left to right.
 They are laid out from left to right horizontally, and from top to bottom vertically.

 You can change the list view orientation in the Orientation field and the grid view flow in the Flow field.
 You can change the layout direction in the Layout direction field.
 These properties can be combined to produce a variety of layouts.